-I’m currently visiting my parents and they have many different fruit trees including lime, lemon, tangerine, avocado, and fig. While many of them are growing well, their orange tree has started to die and they’re not sure why.
+I’m currently visiting my parents and they have many different fruit trees including lime, lemon, tangerine, avocado, apple, and fig. While many of them are growing well, their apple tree has started to die and they’re not sure why.
 To help them out, I did some research on why fruit trees die and how to revive them.
 Here’s what I found.

 Fruit trees typically die because of improper watering, environmental stress, lack of nutrients, and disease.
 However, the two most common issues are under-watering and environmental stress—such as transplant shock or temperature swings.
 Once the source of stress is reduced, the tree should recover.

 So, while watering, stress, nutrients, and disease are common reasons why fruit trees die, how can we identify the actual issue that’s causing it, and better yet—how can we fix it?
 Let’s take a further look.

 Dying fruit trees can be saved if you find the primary issue and use the right solution.
 Typically, it takes several weeks or months for a fruit tree to completely die, depending on the issue.

 To see if your fruit tree is still alive, scratch or prune the tip of a small branch and see if it has any green inside.

 It can be difficult to find out what’s wrong with your dying fruit tree, but there is a way to simplify and troubleshoot it effectively—by using the process of elimination.